TeixeiraLab/Petrova_et_al/README.md

 ===========

-# HDF5 Data Filtering and Histogram Plotting Script
+# Picasso Files Filtering Script

 ## Description
 This script filters data from HDF5 files generated from Picasso based on specified thresholds and generates histograms for selected columns.
 The filtered data is saved as a CSV file, and histograms are saved as JPG files.